argoproj/argo-events/README.md

 - Runtime agnostic.
 The first runtime and package agnostic event framework for Kubernetes.
 - Containers.
 Designed from the ground-up as Kubernetes-native.
 - Extremely lightweight.
 All gateways, with the exception of calendar-based gateways, are event-driven, meaning that there is no polling involved.
 - Configurable.
-Select gateways you want to support, deploy those to Kubernetes and configure them on the fly
+Configure gateways at runtime
 - Scalable & Resilient.
 - Simple or Complex dependencies.
 Manage everything from simple, linear, real-time dependencies to complex, multi-source, batch job dependencies.